kimwalisch/primecount/README.md

 ### How to build it
 primecount depends on the author's [primesieve](https://github.com/kimwalisch/primesieve) library (version 5.0 or later).
-To download, build and install the latest primesieve version on a Unix-like operating system run (requires GNU Autotools and Libtool):
+In order to build and install the latest primesieve version you need to have installed a recent version of the GNU Build System (automake, autoconf, libtool) and a C++ compiler:
 ```
-$ git clone git://github.com/kimwalisch/primesieve.git
+$ git clone git://github.com/kimwalisch/primesieve.git && cd primesieve
-$ cd primesieve
 $ ./autogen.sh
 $ ./configure
 $ make
 $ sudo make install
 ```
-To build and install primecount using GNU make and the default `c++' compiler
-run:
+In order to build primecount you need to have installed a recent version of the GNU Build System (automake, autoconf, libtool) and a C++ compiler:
 ```
+$ git clone git://github.com/kimwalisch/primecount.git && cd primecount
+$ ./autogen.sh
+$ ./configure
 $ make
 $ sudo make install
 ```